mikechao/nuxt3-mcp-b-demo/README.md

 MCP-B allows the website to become a MCP server exposing various tools.
 Read more about MCP-B [here](https://github.com/MiguelsPizza/WebMCP?tab=readme-ov-file)

+The code for the McpServer is in `composables/useMcpServer.ts`.
+The example usage of the composable is in `app.vue` and `pages/index.vue`.

 ## Features

 - Nuxt 3 framework